alperenkars/book-shelf-website/README.md

 ## Project Setup

 ### 1. Create a `.env` File
-1. In the root directory of the project, create a file named `.env`.
+1. In the project's root directory, create a file named `.env`.
 2. Add the following content to the file, replacing `[your db password]` with your database password:

     ```plaintext